A note about diamond lab reports that everyone should be aware of.

 GIA or Gemological Institute of America is the leading gemological lab in the world.
 It is the industry’s most trusted and most widely used service because it has the highest grading standards and consistency.

 AGS – American Gemological Society is renowned for its scientific approach and research into diamond cut grading.
-Instead of using an alphabetical rating system, AGS uses a scale of 0-10 for rating a diamond’s characteristics, with 0 as the best and 10 as the worst.
-AGS is also known for its ethical standards and consistency in its grading system.
+Also, AGS is known for its ethical standards and consistency in its grading system.

 EGL – European Gemological Laboratory is known for pioneering diamond grading techniques for stones weighing less than a carat.
-It is known for the introduction of the ‘SI3’ clarity rating for diamonds and has a large market share in Europe.
+It is known for the introduction of the ‘SI3’ clarity rating for diamonds.

 What does all this mean to you?

 First, know your source.
-Work with a jeweler you trust and examine the stone you plan to buy carefully under the microscope.
+Work with a jeweler you trust and examine the stone you plan to buy carefully under the microscope, unset.
 Does your jeweler agree with the lab report?
+You will remove all stress of buying a diamond by working with a local jeweler (preferably one who does the work them selves onsite) and educating yourself about diamond grading.

 Do not rely on a lab report alone when choosing a diamond!